Walt Disney World Roller Coasters: From Tame to Thrilling

 If you’ve ever ridden Space Mountain, you’ve probably experienced the phenomenon that Space Mountain feels so much faster than it actually is.
 The trains on the twin tracks inside of Space Mountain (yes, there are two nearly identical roller coasters inside that angular structure) ride the rails at a top speed of 27mph.
 Yes, you read that right.
 Just 2 mph faster than the Barnstormer!
 However, taking place in complete darkness in single-file seats with structure and track whizzing by your ears at anytime, Space Mountain’s classic thrills give it a leg up on some of its more modern counterparts.

-6. Primeval Whirl – Disney’s Animal Kingdom (Open Seasonally)
+6. Primeval Whirl – Disney’s Animal Kingdom (Standing But Not Operating)

 Another coaster “two-fer,” if you have the opportunity to visit Walt Disney World during a particularly busy time of the year, Primeval Whirl might just be open.
 These twin spinning Wild Mice coasters from Reverchon aren’t the tallest or fastest coasters at Walt Disney World, but come in tied for the tallest height restriction at 48″ tall.
 Primeval Whirl’s spinning four passenger cars enter a section of free spinning where if your car is weighted a certain way, you could emerge from Primeval Whirl quite dizzy.